 ➢ Students will enter through the orange doors for morning breakfast.

 ➢ Breakfast service will stop at 8:10 am with no exceptions.

 Students attending John Moffet are permitted to wear the following:

-➢White shirts/blouses with a color (T-Shirts are not permitted)
+➢Red, Gray, White, or Navy shirts/blouses (T-Shirts are not permitted)

 ➢Blue/Black shoes or sneakers

 ➢If you child will be wearing a sweater during the cooler months, sweaters/sweatshirts must

 be Gray, Red, or Navy Blue and crew neck.
 No hooded sweatshirts are permitted

 Students attending John Moffet are NOT permitted to wear the following: